Sarah-Data/LHL-SQL-Project/starting_with_data - Answered.md

-Answer: There are no duplicatesin the all sessions table and there are over 2.5m duplicate records in the Analytics table.
+**Answer**: There are no duplicatesin the all sessions table and there are over 2.5m duplicate records in the Analytics table.